nuveminc/blockchain-lottery/README.md

-# Provably Random Raffle Contract Lottery
+# Provably Random Contract Lottery

 ## About